browzwear/vs-api-documentation/docs/Introduction/Introduction.md

 ## Welcome to Browzwear’s API

-Browzwear’s API gives developers the ability to seamlessly create and integrate plugins as a means to enhance and extend the capabilities of the software.
-Therefore, providing a fast and efficient way to connect external applications to in-house processes.
+Browzwear’s API gives developers the ability to seamlessly create and integrate plugins as a means to enhance and extend the capabilities of the software, providing a fast and efficient way to connect external applications to in-house processes.

 With a robust API mechanism, companies can effectively build, manage, and customize an entirely digital end-to-end apparel workflow.